The Scarcity Doctrine

 Nexus Dynamics

 "Managed scarcity prevents ORACLE-scale dependency.
-Unmanaged abundance killed 2.1 billion."
+Unmanaged abundance is what ORACLE provided, and 2.1 billion died when it stopped."

 The Human Remainder

-"The oldest trick: 'We're doing this for your own good.'
-The scarcity is the revenue model, not the safety measure."
+"The oldest trick in the authoritarian playbook: 'We're doing this for your own good.'
+The scarcity is the revenue model.
+The safety argument is what they say when someone starts measuring the gap."

 The Collective